DJBarnes/django-adminlte2-pdq/README.md

 ### Admin

-By default the admin menu sidebar will not have a link to the admin index page.
+By default, the admin menu sidebar will not have a link to the admin index page.
 If you would like to append a link to the admin index page in the sidebar, set this value to ``True``.
 ```python
 ADMINLTE2_INCLUDE_ADMIN_HOME_LINK = (True/False)
 ```

-By default Django-AdminLTE-2 will put the Apps on the Admin Index page into AdminLTE Info Boxes.
+By default, Django-AdminLTE-2 will put the Apps on the Admin Index page into AdminLTE Info Boxes.
 Setting this to ``True`` will change that look to the traditional Django list view, but still within the main AdminLTE site styling.